proudier/alpha-one/README.md

 ## Configuration

-The following variable can be set in _config.yml
+The following variable can/must be set in _config.yml
-- title: text shown in the navbar and the footer.
+- title: text shown in the navbar and the footer
-- motto: a maxim shown in the footer, under the title.
+- motto: a maxim shown in the footer, under the title
-- footer (optinal): some text shown at the bottom of the footer
+- footer (optional): some text shown at the bottom of the footer
+- header_link_1_label, header_link_1_href (both optional): used to add links in the header bar
 - twitter_username
 - github_username
 - linkedin_username
+- baseurl (optional): path to the root of your website; useful if it is hosted on a subpath
+- png_favicon: name of the png file to be used as favicon; must reside bellow $baseurl

 ## A note on table